muuyo/asw-modding-book/src/ue4/getting-unreal.md

 | Granblue Fantasy Versus Rising | [Unreal Engine 4.27](https://drive.google.com/file/d/1SnX9rcMxeHP82GojHocdLUux2Sa0qZG1/view?usp=sharing) |

 The Guilty Gear -Strive- editor may receive periodic patches in another archive.
 You'll want to download both `GGSTCookedEditor.rar` and `GGSTCookedEditor_Patch.rar`.
 After extracting the first RAR, extract the second RAR into the same folder.
 This should replace files.

+# NOTICE FOR STRIVE
+currently, there's an updated ver of the CharaMaterial folder as well; use this or things bug out. download from this repo [here](./files/CharaMaterial(2).rar) then extract it like the above; go into RED/ (your project's folder) then copy Content into there, replacing files when prompted. do the same if you have a custom project.